-Pastel Ghost, Pastel Motley, Pastel Ghost Motley (\$50-80, varies)

-Individual breeders use all of these terms differently.
+Pastel Ghost, Pastel Motley, Pastel Ghost Motley (\$50-65, varies) Individual breeders use all of these terms differently.
 Generally it refers to softened pinkish saddles and/or ground colors on a number of different anery-based cornsnake morphs.
-As with other anerys, the males tend to be more colorful and "more pastel" than the females.
+The males tend to be more colorful and "more pastel" than the females.